ai-forever/MERA/MODEL_SCORING.md

 `--model hf --device cuda --batch_size=1 --predict_only --log_samples --seed 1234 --verbosity ERROR`).
 See more on parameters in the next section.

-If you want to select only generative versions of tasks (all originaly generative tasks and generative versions of loglikelihood tasks), use `scripts/run_benchmark_gen.sh` script.
+If you want to select only generative versions of tasks (all originally generative tasks and generative versions of loglikelihood tasks), use `scripts/run_benchmark_gen.sh` script.
 To run all existing tasks execute `scripts/run_benchmark_all.sh`.
 This way two separate submissions will be created: one for regular MERA tasks (loglikelihood and generative tasks), one for generative MERA tasks only.

 #### Running OpenAI models